 b) he had a loaded gun in the car

-c) he was trying to bind me to him via some bewitched amulet
+c) he was trying to magically bind me to him via some bewitched amulet

-I felt sick to my stomach and like I was literally in danger of losing my soul.
-I prayed and prayed and prayed for the Great Spirit and my Angels to save me… and they did.
+I felt sick to my stomach, like I was literally in danger of losing my soul.
+I prayed and prayed and prayed for God and his angels to save me… and they did.
 They actually talked to me on that occasion, telling me what to do to get out of this situation alive and in one piece.

-It wasn’t all in my head, either: I later heard from a friend that this guy had physically and emotionally abused and psychologically broken at least one other woman, to the point that—previously a bubbly personality—she ended up near-catatonic and had to be admitted in a mental ward.
+It wasn’t all in my head, either: I later heard from a friend that this guy had physically and emotionally abused and psychologically broken at least one other woman, to the point that she ended up in a near-catatonic state and had to be admitted to a mental hospital.

 After this experience, realizing what could have happened, I vowed to only get married for love, not for convenience.
 Less than a year later, I met my (now ex-) husband and we were married for 15 years, most of the time quite happily.